720kb/ndm/CONTRIBUTING.md

 - If you are editing the GUI style (CSS) do not change or edit .pug/.html files to fit your style; CSS must fit the html structure and not the opposite.

-- As you finished to code your changes always make a new clean install (`rm -Rf node_modules/ && npm install`) , Then run the app and test all your changes deeply (`npm start`)
+- As you finished to code your changes always make a new clean npm install (`rm -Rf node_modules/ && npm install`) , Then run the app and test all your changes very deeply (`npm start`)

-- Be sure to always update your node version to LTS before to start coding your changes/fixs
+- Be sure to always update your node version to LTS before to start coding

-- If you are not sure or you have doubts about what you are doing/changing: consider opening an issue and ask, before to go PR or commit or simply contact us [here]
+- If you are not sure or you have any doubt about what you are doing/editing: consider opening an issue and ask, before to go PR or commit.
+You can even join the [live chat](https://gitter.im/720kb/ndm) and ask there.

 - If your changes are radicals, please open an issue or contact us [here](https://gitter.im/720kb/ndm), so that we can discuss it togheter before everything goes on.
 By radicals we can list for example:
    - changed the HTML layout